 Blood pressure is the force or pressure of blood against your artery walls.
-When you have high blood pressure, your heart has to work harder than it needs to so that it can send blood throughout your body.
+When you have high blood pressure, your heart has to work harder so that it can send blood throughout your body.
 Hypertension is another word for high blood pressure.